m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

       photoMetadataAnalytics <- performAnalytics(tweetPhotoMetadatas)
       ...

 Clearly this isn't ideal - we're writing the same thing over and over again.
 It would be nice to "weave" seamlessly between mapping through the context and mapping through collections.
-The best approach I've managed so far looks like:
+The best approach I've managed so far lets you write code that looks like:

     for {
       user <- fetchUser(userId)